Deformation of locally free actions and the leafwise cohomology: Rigidity and deformation of flows

-There is no known example of a locally rigid flow and it is almost hopeless to find it. \begin{prop} If $\rho \in \cA_{LF}(M,\RR)$ is locally rigid, then there exists a neighborhood $\cU$ of $\rho$ such that no $\rho' \in \cU$ admits a periodic point. \end{prop} \begin{proof} Let $\cU$ be the conjugacy class of $\rho$.
+There is no known example of a locally rigid flow and it is almost hopeless to find it. \begin{prop} If $\rho \in \cA_{LF}(M,\RR)$ is locally rigid, then there exists a neighborhood $\cU$ of $\rho$ such that any $\rho' \in \cU$ admits no periodic point. \end{prop} \begin{proof} Let $\cU$ be the conjugacy class of $\rho$.
 Since $\rho$ is locally rigid, it is a neighborhood of $\rho$.
 For $\rho' \in \cA_{LF}(M,\RR)$, put

 It is invariant under conjugacy.
 Hence, $\Lambda(\rho')=\Lambda(\rho)$ for any $\rho' \in \cU$.